21isenough/LightningATM/docs/guide/we_need_your_help.md

     # Code 2 from https://www.science.co.il/language/Codes.php
     language = en

-    # Do you have a camera? "no" or "yes"
+    # Do you have a camera?
+"False" or "True"
-    camera = no
+    camera = False

 <img src="../pictures/we_need_your_help_config.ini.png" width="600">

 - When you finshed with changings in the config.ini, save and exit the editor: `CTRL+x -> y -> ENTER`
 - `Help:` If you want to copy and paste the text, take the text to the clipboard and then place the cursor where you want to paste the text and right-click to paste.
-But important is just `language = en` and `camera = no`.
+But important is just `language = en` and `camera = False`.

 ### 2. Update to the new version

-Make a backup from directory LightningATM, clone the new Github to "temp", sync once from "temp" to "LightningAMT" and then delete the "temp" directory that is no longer needed.
+Logon via SSH and stop the LightningATM service, make a backup from directory LightningATM, clone the new Github to "temp", sync once from "temp" to "LightningAMT" and then delete the "temp" directory that is no longer needed.

+    $ sudo systemctl stop LightningATM.service
-    $ mv LightningATM LightningATM_Backup
+    $ cp -r -v LightningATM LightningATM_Backup
     $ git clone --branch master https://github.com/21isenough/LightningATM.git temp
     $ rsync -a temp/ LightningATM/
     $ sudo rm -r temp